jjvanzon/JJs-Music-Production-2020/README.md

 The song might be a bit funny / silly, but also I am inspired to start moving/dancing in the middle, so it may have some value there.

 Maybe edit with Audacity.
-This may save me from going into trouble with Impulse Tracker which may come with surpises.
+This may save me from going into trouble with Impulse Tracker which may come with surprises.

 - [x] Last 3 pattern repetitions fade out.
 - [x] An idea might be to repeat the whole thing twice.